-The first author would like to thank the InfoVis group at UBC and the reviewers of his thesis who helped improve this work.
+The first author would like to thank the InfoVis groups at UBC and INRIA Bordeaux Sud-Ouest as well as the reviewers of his thesis who helped improve this work further.
+Finally, we would like to thank the anonymous reviewers of TVCG for their comments.